michaelcall/Ward-Building-Representatives/Meetinghouse-Responsibilities.md

 ## Snow Removal

--> Remove snow for walkways
+-> Remove snow for entrance area and sidewalks.

 -> The north side of the building can accumulate a lot of ice and snow.
 Thus, this side of the buidling needs extra attention

--> Spread ice melt/sail around the walkway
+-> Spread ice melt/sait on the sidewalks and entracnce areas

--> There is a snow blower machine in the shed (* north west side of the building)
+-> There is a snow blower machine in the shed (* north west corner of the parking lot)